LINCS-pipelines/hms-cellcount/README.md

 ```
 ### Note

-The output from this script differs from the published GR metrics.
-The published data was calculated using analogous [MATLAB scripts](https://github.com/datarail/gr_metrics/tree/master/SRC/MATLAB) and published over a year and a half ago.
-Since then, there have been updates to the scripts in both MATLAB and R.
+The output from this script differs slightly from the released GR metrics data due to some minor modifications in the processing pipeline since the data release.

 ---